2025–26 Sheffield Wednesday F.C. season

-The 2025–26 season is the 158th season in the existence of Sheffield Wednesday and the club's third consecutive season in the Championship.
-In addition to the league, they will also compete in the FA Cup and the EFL Cup.
+The 2025–26 season was the 158th season in the existence of Sheffield Wednesday, and the club's third consecutive season in the Championship.
+In addition to the domestic league, the club also competed in the FA Cup and the EFL Cup.

+Wednesday endured a disastrous season, primarily due to financial woes brought about by the mismanagement of owner Dejphon Chansiri.
+The club entered administration in October and was deducted 12 points as punishment.
+They were deducted a further 6 points in December for additional late payments, bringing their total penalty to −18 points.

+Wednesday's performance on the pitch was likewise unprecedentedly poor.
+They finished the regular season with two wins, a record low in Championship history.
+Combined with the 18-point penalty, Wednesday finished with 0 points, the lowest points total in the history of English football.

 Season overview

 June

 On 3 June, the club and owner Dejphon Chansiri were charged with multiple breaches of EFL Regulations relating to payment obligations by the EFL.

-On 4 June, local MP Clive Betts called on owner Dejphon Chansiri to sell the club.
+On 4 June, local MP Clive Betts called on Chansiri to sell the club.

 On 5 June, the club were placed under a registration embargo.

-On 16 June, Sheffield born businessman Adam Shaw, said he'd had two bids for the club rejected worth up to $75m.
+On 16 June, Sheffield-born businessman Adam Shaw, said he had had two bids for the club rejected worth up to US$75m.

 On 17 June, former owner Milan Mandarić says he would attempt to buy back the club.

 On 18 June, the EFL placed the club under a three-window fee restriction ban after exceeding 30 days of late payments, with the club confirming they would be appealing.

 On 23 June, American businessman John Textor was linked with buying the club.

-On 25 June, Milan Mandarić released a statement saying he is no longer pursuing a return to the club.
+On 25 June, Milan Mandarić released a statement saying he was no longer pursuing a return to the club.

-On 26 June, Dejphon Chansiri confirmed he was willing to sell the club and looking for investment from new parties.
+On 26 June, Chansiri confirmed he was willing to sell the club and looking for investment from new parties.

 On 27 June, the club were placed under a further embargo by the EFL, over amounts owed to HM Revenue and Customs.

 On 30 June, it was revealed that players and staff hadn't been paid for the second month in a row and for the third time in four months.